RocketChat/Rocket.Chat.AI.Preview/README.md

 ### Deploy LLM

 > Note we support two methods to run LLM, one with Docker and the other with helm.
 For the Docker method, follow the steps below.
-For scaling and production use cases we recommend using our optimized Docker and Helm Deployments, for access, contact the [Rocket.Chat Sales Team](https://www.rocket.chat/sales-contact).
+For scaling and production use cases we recommend using our optimized Docker and Helm Deployments, for access, please reach out to us on the [Rocket.Chat AI channel](https://open.rocket.chat/channel/Rocket-Chat-SAFE-ai-v-hub).
 > This deployment only supports 4 concurrent requests to the LLMs.

 Run the command to check the "CUDA version" on your machine: